yz-create/MagicSearch/README.md

   }
 ]

+## To create an account using the API
+Replace string next to username  the with the username that you want and keep the quatation marks.
+Do the same for the password.

 ## To login using the API
 Fill in the username and password fields with the exact credentials you used when creating your account.
 For the password field, make sure to leave the word "password" as it is.
 The last three fields should be left empty.